Nikhil-z/Chute-SDK-V2-Android/README.md

 ## Organizing Assets

-Assets are organized in Albums
+Assets are organized in Albums.
 To get all the assets for a specific album use:

 <pre><code>